x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 ![Enter your partner organization's IP address range](../../media/3a6896f0-3a60-4ef7-91e1-7cf7f24a8bc4.png)

-When you set these restrictions, all mail sent to your organization must be sent from a specific IP address range.
+When you set these restrictions, all mails sent to your organization will be from a specific IP address range.
 Any internet email that does not originate from this IP address range will be rejected.

 ### Example 5: Require that all mail sent from your partner organization IP address or address range is encrypted using TLS
 <a name="Example3"> </a>

-**In New EAC**

-To identify your partner organization by IP address, use these options during setup:
+To identify your partner organization by IP address, in the New EAC, use these options during setup:

 :::image type="content" source="../../media/identify-partner-by-ip-address.png" alt-text="The screen on which the mails by partner organization are identified by IP address of the sender":::